andrewpmartinez/grid/README.md

-# grid
+# grid - Go Routine Inspect Dumps

-GRID - Go Routine Inspect Dump parses Go routine dumps.
-It provides both a go module to parse dump files (`dump/`) and an executable GUI to show the results of the parse (`cmd/grid`).
+GRID provides both a go module to parse dump files (`grid/dump`) and an executable GUI (`grid`) to show the results of the parse (`cmd/grid`).

-The parser will provide broken down information from the go routine frames (such as line numbers, file names, etc.) as well as provide de-duped go routines based on stack trace signatures.
+The goals is to aid with human interpretation of golang go routine dumps.
+In large programs with many go routines (due to workers, threads, etc.) it can be difficult to see which go routiens are the same (stack wise) and which ones are unique.

+GRID's parser provides both the raw parse and "de-duped" go routines.
+Go routines have a signature that is calculated by the go routine's stack trace at the source file line level.
+The entire go routiens signature is then matched against all other go routines in the dump to group them together.

 ![GRID Screenshot](images/screenshot.png)

 ## The Parser: Dump

-The dump module can take in a clean go routine dump file and produces a `Dump` struct.
+The dump module can take in a go routine dump file and produces a `Dump` struct.
+It can be included in your golang project with your own UI or CLI output.
+It is developed completely separate from the UI `grid`.
 It can be invoked by the `dump.ParseFile()` function which has the following signature:

 ```
 ParseFile(filePath string, logger Logger) (*Dump, error)